Inexact Bregman Proximal Gradient Method and its Inertial Variant with Absolute and Partial Relative Stopping Criteria: Introduction

-The contributions of this paper are summarized as follows. \begin{itemize}[leftmargin=1.15cm] \item[{\bf 1.}] We develop an inexact Bregman proximal gradient (iBPG) method based on a practically verifiable stopping criterion that is distinct from the existing ones in \cite{k2020inexact,stonyakin2021inexact}.
-The iteration complexity of $\mathcal{O}(1/k)$ and the convergence of the sequence are also established for our iBPG under some proper conditions.
+The contributions of this paper are summarized as follows. \begin{itemize}[leftmargin=1.15cm] \item[{\bf 1.}] We develop an inexact Bregman proximal gradient method (iBPGM) based on \textit{either} an absolute-type stopping criterion \textit{or} a partial relative-type stopping criterion, both of which are distinct from the existing ones in \cite{k2020inexact,rbp2018bregman,stonyakin2021inexact} and are practically verifiable.
+The $\mathcal{O}(1/k)$ convergence rate and the convergence of the sequence are also established for our iBPGM under some proper conditions.

-\item[{\bf 2.}] We develop an inertial variant of our iBPG (denoted by v-iBPG) and establish the iteration complexity of $\mathcal{O}(1/k^{\gamma})$ ($\gamma\geq1$) under an additional restricted relative smoothness assumption (see Assumption \ref{assumC}).
-Our result can recover the related results in \cite{at2006interior,hrx2018accelerated,t2008on,t2010approximation} wherein the subproblem is solved exactly, and as a byproduct, our analysis provides a unified treatment of these existing results which are developed under different conditions.
-In particular, when the smooth part in the objective has a Lipschitz continuous gradient and the kernel function is strongly convex, we have $\gamma=2$ and thus the v-iBPG improves the iteration complexity of the iBPG from $\mathcal{O}(1/k)$ to $\mathcal{O}(1/k^2)$.
+\item[{\bf 2.}] We develop an inertial variant of our iBPGM (denoted by v-iBPGM) and establish the $\mathcal{O}(1/k^{\gamma})$ ($\gamma\geq1$) convergence rate under an additional restricted relative smoothness assumption (see Assumption \ref{assumC}).
+Our result can subsume the related results in \cite{at2006interior,hrx2018accelerated,t2008on,t2010approximation} wherein the subproblem is solved \textit{exactly}, and as a byproduct, our analysis indeed provides a unified treatment of these existing results which are developed under different conditions.
+In particular, when the smooth part in the objective has a Lipschitz continuous gradient and the kernel function is strongly convex, we have $\gamma=2$, and thus the v-iBPGM improves the convergence rate of the iBPGM from $\mathcal{O}(1/k)$ to $\mathcal{O}(1/k^2)$.

-\item[{\bf 3.}] We conduct some preliminary numerical experiments to evaluate the performances of our iBPG and v-iBPG under different inexactness settings.
-The computational results empirically verify the necessity of developing inexact versions of those methods and also illustrate that different methods do have different inherent inexactness tolerance requirements, in accordance with our theoretical results.
+\item[{\bf 3.}] We conduct preliminary numerical experiments to evaluate the performances of our iBPGM and v-iBPGM under different inexactness settings.
+The computational results empirically validate the necessity and significance of developing inexact versions for the BPGM and its inertial variant.
+Furthermore, they reveal that different methods with different types of stopping criteria have different inherent inexactness tolerance requirements, aligning with our theoretical findings.

 \end{itemize}